Archaeology of the Combe Valley

 Pumping Station and Narrow-Gauge Tramway

-The Hastings & St Leonards Waterworks had a pumping station in the Combe Haven Valley, the remains of which can still be seen in the bushes about 150 yards west of marker post 56.
+The Hastings & St Leonards Waterworks had a pumping station in the Combe Haven Valley, the remains of which are hidden in the bushes about 150 yards west of marker post 56.
 Pumping Station No. 5 (Crowhurst) was originally a temporary wooden structure built in 1892 to house a steam engine to drive pumps extracting water from a 100 feet deep borehole.
 A 6 inch gravity main then took 116,000 gallons per day downstream for 1½ miles to No. 4 Station (Filsham) off Bexhill Road (near marker post 1).

 The pumps were steam driven and coal was moved from Adams Farm on a 500 yard long 18 inch narrow gauge service tramway, using a hand-operated truck.
 The truck is believed to be preserved at Tinkers Park in Hadlow Down (www.tinkerspark.com).
 When the tramway was cut off by flooding, coal was sent up the Combe Haven by barge!